 The QUIC protocol was created to cut the overhead packet exchanges in a TCP connection which initially sends back and forth additional packets to make the connection secure.
 In a typical TCP connection, there are handshakes, acknowledgments, synchronization, and initial setup before the actual data can be transferred.
 The QUIC protocol eliminates all of this and makes the connection faster and still keeps it secure.

 Another beneficial feature of QUIC is its error control.
 It manages loss through speculative retransmission and can handle dropped packets easily.
 In contrast, TCP uses congestion avoidance, but only on faster or less congested networks, and experiences difficulties on slower networks.

 With the passage of time, other web browsers like Edge and Firefox have also started to support the QUIC protocol.
-However, according to W3Techs, only about 7.7% of all websites are using this protocol.
-This means that it has not become very popular yet.
-Even so, many famous websites like YouTube, are using this protocol.
+However, according to W3Techs, only about 7.7% of all websites use this protocol.
+This means it has not yet become popular.
+Even so, many famous websites, like YouTube, are using this protocol.

 Fix ERR_QUIC_PROTOCOL_ERROR in Chrome

 Since the QUIC protocol is still an experiment, it can be disabled using the Chrome flags.
 When disabled, it automatically switches to the legacy TCP protocol, even for the websites that support QUIC.

 Follow these steps to disable the QUIC protocol in Google Chrome and resolve the error:

 Open Google Chrome and paste the following in the address bar at the top to open Chrome flags.